Cover

 Cost & Availability

-- Inexpensive to moderate cost (U.S. $0.80 to $ 2.50/lb.)
+- Inexpensive to moderate cost (US $0.80 to $ 2.50/lb.)

 - Most varieties suitable to Ontario conditions are widely available